zcash/halo2/book/src/design/proving-system/lookup.md

   - The commitments to the columns of $S$ can be precomputed, then combined cheaply once the challenge is known by taking advantage of the homomorphic property of Pedersen commitments.
+  - The columns of $A$ can be given as arbitrary polynomial expressions using relative references.
+These will be substituted into the product column constraint, subject to the maximum degree bound.
+This potentially saves one or more advice columns.
 - Then, a lookup argument for an arbitrary-width relation can be implemented in terms of a subset argument, i.e. to constrain $\mathcal{R}(x, y, ...)$ in each row, consider
   $\mathcal{R}$ as a set of tuples $S$ (using the method of the previous point), and check